SamK/scrambleflat/README.md

 Installation
 ------------

-I have nothing better yet
+* Clone this repo

-    wget https://raw.github.com/samyboy/scrambleflat/master/scrambleflat -O scrambleflat /usr/local/bin
+* `python setup.py install_lib`
-    chmod +x /usr/local/bin/scrambleflat
+* `python setup.py install_scripts`

 How it works
 ------------

-`scrambleflat` takes the standard input, scrambles the data, and gives the result on the standard output.
+`scrambleflat.py` takes the standard input, scrambles the data, and gives the result on the standard output.
 You will have to provide a file containing the terms to hide.

 Usage
 -----

-The best option to have an idea is to type `scrambleflat --help`.
+The best option to have an idea is to type `scrambleflat.py --help`.

 This example scrambles the last system events and anonymyzes the local users: